S. Vijayadharani

-S. Vijayadharani is an Indian politician representing Bharatiya Janata Party.

-She was a former member of the Tamil Nadu Legislative Assembly from the Vilavancode constituency elected from the Indian National Congress party.
+S. Vijayadharani is an Indian politician representing Tamilaga Vettri Kazhagam.She was a former member of the Tamil Nadu Legislative Assembly from the Vilavancode constituency elected from the Indian National Congress party.

 Personal life

 S. Vijayadharani has a son and a daughter.
 Her daughter, Dr. Abrami Kennedy studied medicine and works as an MD at a private medical college in Chennai.
 She married Dr. Deepak Rajadurai in February 2019.
 She is great-grand daughter of Tamil poet and social reformer, late Kavimani Desigavinayagam Pillai.

 Political career

 Indian National Congress

 Vijayadharani is a former President of Tamil Nadu Mahila Congress.

 During 2016 she was appointed General Secretary of All India Mahila Congress, Incharge of Karnataka.
 She was elected for the second time in 2016 to the Tamilnadu Legislative Assembly.
 And again she got elected for the third time in 2021 consecutively from the same constituency (Vilavancode) in Kanyakumari district.

-BJP (2024 - Present)
+BJP (2024–2026)

 She shared her resignation letter to Congress office and joined BJP in the Head office of BJP in Delhi on 24 February 2024.